ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/enable-search-lesson/README.md

 Let's take this one step at a time.

-> Check: After showing the code, prompt the students for what they think it does.

 First, we create our searchable xml file.
 To do this, we need to create a new xml resource directory, then create a searchable.xml file.